openlua-cloud/usage-guide/docs/intro.md

 import DocCardList from '@theme/DocCardList';

-# Welcome to the Manifestor.cc Guide!
+# Welcome to the openlua.cloud Usage Guide!

 <DocCardList items={[
   {